brightspot/recordsync/README.md

-> [!WARNING]
-> This README is a template for new Platform Extensions.
-> Notes in this format are instructions for you, the author, and must be deleted before the project is complete.

-# Example
+# RecordSync

-> [!WARNING]
-> This is a high-level summary of the functionality this extension provides.

-This extension provides the ability for Brightspot to print the words "Hello World" to the log when certain records are saved.
+This extension provides the ability for Brightspot to automatically and incrementally export records from one instance and import them into another.

 * [Prerequisites](#prerequisites)
 * [Installation](#installation)